 What a GREAT group of women fly fishers

-at our Marble Falls outing last month!
+at our Marble Falls outing!
 In spite of unknown fishing

 territory and yucky weather, they were super.
 We were lucky to have

 Jodi Rector for her first trip, all the way from San Angelo.
 She and

 her dad returned to our fishing spot and "racked up," as she put it